List of My Husband's Lover characters: Armando Soriano

 Portrayed by Roi Vinzon.
 He is Vincent's delightful father.
 Armando or General Armando Garcia y Soriano is a retired Army-General and a certified womanizer during his prime.
-A homophobic; Armando easily gets irritated every time he encounters gay men and treats them with contempt and spite.
+A homophobe; Armando easily gets irritated every time he encounters gay men and treats them with contempt and spite.
 When he finds out about Vincent's sexuality, he forcibly sent him to a military camp (to join a 45-day boot camp) with the purpose of "correcting" his sexual preference, the younger version is portrayed by Jay Aquitania.
 It is revealed in the series that Armando entered the PMA at the age of 18 under the suggestion of his father (Vincent's grandfather) and admits that he is afraid of wielding a gun, to die and to kill others for the sake of defending the country.
 However, Armando told Vincent that his life as a soldier helped him change his mind and heart.
 As the story progresses, Armando is suffering from HIV after he had a brief affair with some women at the beerhouse.
 In the end of the series, he finally apologizes his son, Vincent because of his horrible condition and accepting his son as gay finally overcoming his homophobia.